AlexVDV116/AlexVDV116/README.md

 ```

 Hello, my name is Alex, I am 31 years of age.

-I like to code in: [HTML, CSS, JavaScript, PHP, Python, Kotlin]
+Some web technologies I am interested in are HTML, CSS, JavaScript, PHP, Python, Kotlin

-Process finished with exit code 0
+I am studying Information Technology at the Avans University of Applied Sciences, currently in year 2.